ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Define segments using PowerShell

-1. To define an organizational segment, use the **New-OrganizationSegment** cmdlet with the **UserGroupFilter** parameter that corresponds to the attribute you want to use.
+1. To define an organizational segment, use the **New-OrganizationSegment** cmdlet with the **UserGroupFilter** parameter that corresponds to the [attribute](information-barriers-attributes.md) you want to use.

-    The syntax is `New-OrganizationSegment -Name "segmentname" -UserGroupFilter "attribute -eq 'attributevalue'"`
+    Syntax: `New-OrganizationSegment -Name "segmentname" -UserGroupFilter "attribute -eq 'attributevalue'"`

     Example: `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`